FDio/csit/docs/report/introduction/methodology_data_plane_throughput/methodology_plrsearch.rst

-The following pictures show the upper (red) and lower (blue) bound, as well as average of Stretch (pink) and Erf (light green) estimate, and offered load chosen (grey), as computed by PLRsearch, after each trial measurement within the 2 hour duration of a test run.
+The following pictures show the upper (red) and lower (blue) bound, as well as average of Stretch (pink) and Erf (light green) estimate, and offered load chosen (grey), as computed by PLRsearch, after each trial measurement within the 30 minute duration of a test run.

 Both graphs are focusing on later estimates.
 Estimates computed from few initial measurements are wildly off the y-axis range shown.